-1 2.
 Improved data and information - how did you use data and information to improve the service and increasing accountability and transparency Yes .
 We are currently working with the client on addressing the inflow and infiltration of clean water into the sewer network which negatively impacts the volume of influent received at the wastewater treatment plant .
 We are currently looking at implementing SeWerView which is a platform developed by Veolia in Denmark .
-This platform should allow a better understanding of the volumes of clean water 3.
-Capacity development - did you create new jobs or developed local people's skills and talents?
+This platform should allow a better understanding of the volumes of clean water Capacity development - did you create new jobs or developed local people's skills and talents?
 We traditionally appoint staff with a trade qualification and train them to become operators and maintainers.
 The WTP is operated by 7 people.
 4. Innovation - how have you used innovation and technologies to make the service better?
-Yes, we have used innovative approaches to improve asset management using reliability and experienced-centred maintenance models in order to reduce thermal dryer downtime.
+Yes, we have used innovative approaches to improve asset management using reliability and experienced-centered maintenance models in order to reduce thermal dryer downtime.
 Full automatisation of the BNR plant using analysers has allowed significant cost savings.
-All the innovations were implemented by the ANZ Veolia staff .
-The savings were about 20% of the operation costs 5.
-Governance - what have you done to maintain and strengthen governance around the project?
+All the innovations were implemented by the ANZ Veolia staff.
+The savings were about 20% of the operation costs Governance - what have you done to maintain and strengthen governance around the project?
 As per the contract, we have regular operations meetings with the Water Authority management team.
 We initiated an annual partnership workshop and regular join assessment of the quality of the relationship (10 KPIs are assessed every quarter).

 Has the project in any way supported the development and involvement of young people and/or supported gender equality, and if yes, how ?
+(100 words)

 Veolia implemented a competency development and assessment framework with 6 grades across all its operations in Australia.
-This gives an opportunity to young staff (grade 1) to acquire skills and all its operations in Australia.
 This gives an opportunity to young staff (grade 1) to acquire skills and access higher grades and better remuneration.
+In Victoria, we appoint only 3 new young staff per year (5% of the total workforce) as the employee turn over is very low..